Jason Allen 22/06/70

 Displayed a swastika in its ticket hall when it was built in 1934.
 They took it down a few years later for some reason or another.

-The speed of sound was accurately measured for the first time in history from the church next to the station.
+The speed of sound was first accurately measured from a church about half a mile from the station.

 Enjoyed these District Line facts?
 Check out the other lines right HERE.